IDGCaptainRussia94/Terraria-SGAmod/README.md

 -Add Hellion Army progress Bar, Vibranium Stuff (including Resonating Crystal Enemy and Seismic Resonator Ore Creator), Aurora Gear and finish Luminous Alter Tile Entity!
 -Add Hellion army bar, STILL!

-Todo-Aurora Gear, Finish Vibranium enemies, Seismic Resonantor to create the ore, Add Hellion checkpoints!, Add Dropper, Finish Luminious Alter (effects), Money Drain, upgradable drones and solar panels?
+Todo-Aurora Gear, Finish Vibranium enemies, Seismic Resonantor to create the ore, Add Hellion checkpoints!, Finish Luminious Alter (effects), Money Drain Staff thingy, upgradable drones and solar panels?
 (Laser orbital strike!)
 Battle Hud for L.Wraith to tell HP left and show what armor sets are active -A resonating material called Vibranium can now be found and made into a powerful new armor set, but only if you can overcome the strong new enemies that guard it!

 Changelog:

+3.600e-(9/20/21)-Patch 11-Tech N Wreck: Beta

+-Properly fixed Caliburn's correct Boss Head not being shown

+-Shadowspirit's eye now detects enemies (missed that one)

+-Limbo is extra spooky, text shows up after each heartbeat using scapped code from depression hellion

+-Improved FPS drops on opening Sharkvern's treasure bag and various boss fixed drops

+-(Finally) Fixed the annoying booster errors that happen when there's no floor below

+-Throwing Stars are now longer summoned by the Ninja Stash, they were already very strong on their own

+-Added Phalanx and Reflex Potions, they enchance shields via the original ideas sheet

+-Phaethon's final phase was updated: he launches 5 tethers in the final phase and starts shooting spinning shoots and lasers at the remaining tethers and the player as he loses his tethers

+-Added Liquidation Hopper, updated visuals on the chest hopper to adapt to light

-3.600d-(9/20/21)-Patch 11-Tech N Wreck: Beta
+3.600d-(10/1/21)-Patch 11-Tech N Wreck: Beta

 -Added Assembly Star Extractinator recipe, added Sifting Funnel, Expanded Hopper API